AdKats/AdKats/README.md

         When enabled, all admins in your User List will be given a VIP kick whitelist.
     </li>
     <li><b>'Feed Server Spectator List'</b> -
-        When enabled, the servers spectator list will include all AdKats user's soldiers.
+        When enabled, the server's spectator list will include all players given the spectator whitelist special player group.
     </li>
     <li><b>'Automatic Spectator Slot for Admins'</b> -
         When enabled, all admins in your User List will be given a spectator slot.